Haivision/srt/docs/CodingConventions.md

 help prevent misuse of a field due to used unit, relationship character, compatibility and needed translations to a different unit or character.

+4. NO USE OF LONG TYPE

+The `long` type's size differs on 32-bit and 64-bit systems and therefore it only makes sense to use it if there's something in the hardware reflecting this difference.
+There should be exclusively `int` (or `int32_t`) used for 32-bit integer and `long long` (or `int64_t`) used for 64-bit type.
+The fixed-size are prefered, if you intend to have a type of certain size, although remember that `int64_t` resolves to `long long` on 32-bit systems and to `long` (!) on 64-bit systems (this causes confusion in case of format strings).
+Still, variables of `int64_t` type should have `ll` prefix, no matter that this type resolves to either `long long` or `long`, depending on the platform.
+And still, as for today platofm definitions, the `int` type can be safely treated as 32-bit, though in order to highlight the fact that a fixed-size integer is meant, `int32_t` should be used - especially if you are going to make operations on single bits.